mhans003/react-aspirations-app/README.md

 When the user navigates to the homepage, they have the ability to login or register a new account using an email, username, and password.
 When logged into an account, the user can view all saved "aspirations" (including accompanying "milestones") and add a new aspiration with a description.
 When saved, a user may enter, edit, and delete milestones.

-This application stores user data in MongoDB Atlas while online, and authenticated is performed using Passport.
+This application stores user data in MongoDB Atlas while online, and authentication is performed using Passport.
 Routes are protected using higher-order components which redirect users to/away certain pages whether logged in or not.

 ## Features